-In the United States, many an aggrieved American's first instinct is to call the Better Business Bureau!" thinking, "That'll-scare-'em"?
+Remember when Americans used to use the threat "I'm going to call the Better Business Bureau!" thinking, "That'll-scare-'em"?
 By now, most people know that he BBB doesn't do anything for consumers.
 The BBB works in the interest of its due-paying business members.
 In the last few years, it hasn't even received high marks from them.

-If you come to Mexico, it would be a mistake to think of PROFECO as "Mexico's Better Business Bureau."
-PROFECO really does work for the consumer and is at times surprisingly effective.
-Reading various posts on online forums convinces me the agency has teeth when it chooses to bare them.
+If you come to Mexico, it would be a mistake to ignore PROFECO as "Mexico's Better Business Bureau."
+PROFECO really does work for the consumer, including tourists.
+Once in awhile, like a taunted mongoose, it bares its teeth and is surprisingly effective.

-Almost anything that you might turn to a lawyer for in the United States, you would probably be directed to PROFECO instead in Mexico.
+Almost anything that you might turn to a lawyer and the court system in the United States, you would probably be directed to PROFECO instead in Mexico.
 You do need to go prepared.

 Lawyers don't have any power in Mexico - but just like our lawyers, they write well

 (Maybe the reason PROFECO can be more effective is that it doesn't have all those pesky attorneys in the way if it decides it likes you.)

-The one thing a lawyer in Mexico can do for you however, is to put your complaint in proper Spanish.
+The one thing a lawyer in Mexico can do for you is to put your complaint in proper Spanish.

 An attorney can write out a step-by-step detailed description of what transpired and why it's unfair.
 This is invaluable and well worth the pesos even if you have to find a translator to go to the meeting with you.
 Other things you will need in your travels are:

-When you are consequently directed to the Office of Tourism, PROFECO, City Hall or any other government agency, after you've verbally butchered their Spanish or they've butchered your English, you can present them with the document with some flourish, saying "Todo que sucedió está en este documento" (Everything that happened is in this document).
+Whether your complaint gets you directed to the Office of Tourism, PROFECO, City Hall or some other government agency, after you've butchered their Spanish and they've butchered your English, present this beautifully executed Spanish-language document ( I say do it with some flourish, saying "Todo que sucedió está en este documento!"
+(Everything that happened is in this document!).

 Transactions and legal processes in Mexico take much longer

 When you do see people, try to get business cards and clearly written e-mail addresses from everyone you meet.
-It is much more effective to communicate via e-mail rather than over the phone.
+It is much easier to at least try communicate via e-mail rather than over the phone.

-One free tool that has come in extremely handy for these situations is Skitch.
+One free tool that can come in extremely handy for these situations is Skitch.
 Skitch is one of a number of free online tools that enables you to make a screenshot, then make arrows and comments on it.

-For example, I am making a complaint against a medical clinic in Mazatlán.
+For example, in making complaint against a medical clinic in Mazatlán.
 I needed to provide proof to PROFECO of what was charged on my credit card.
 Skitch enabled me to take a screenshot of my online bank statement and make annotations and comments.

-First I confirmed my translation of the comments into Spanish on Lingee, a site that translates entire phrases, and made notes on the screenshots.
-I also made printed copies, in case they wouldn't open the attachment.
+I confirmed my translation of the comments into Spanish on Lingee, a site that translates entire phrases, and made notes on the screenshots.
+I also made printed copies, in case the official wouldn't open the attachment.

-With these documents, I made a complaint against the Office of Tourism, American Consulate, PROFECO and one other agency dealing with specifically medical issues, the Comisión de Arbitraje Medico del Estado de Sinaloa.
+With these documents, I made complaints against the Office of Tourism, American Consulate, PROFECO and one other agency dealing with specifically medical issues, the Comisión de Arbitraje Medico del Estado de Sinaloa.